 At the Center of Mental Health and Hope, we’re more than a building.

 Founded by visionary child psychiatrist Irene M. Josselyn, MD, a pioneer in the field of child and adolescent psychiatry, The Center provided community mental health care to people of all ages long before the term came into vogue.
-The concept was (and remains) empowering people to stay at home--near school, work, and those who love them--rather than be institutionalized.
+The concept was (and remains) empowering people to stay at home--near school, work, and those who love them--rather than be relegated to higher levels from care away from home.
 This became more feasible in the 1950s, as new treatments were revolutionizing mental health services.

 Since then, The Josselyn Center has incubated many first-of-their-kind initiatives and sparked many ground-breaking partnerships.
 Some programs have gone on to become stand-alone social service providers that are staples of the community.
 Other activities are now widely established as best-practices.
 For example: